Trebor-Huang/vscode-btex/README.md

 ![Demo](demo/demo.gif)

-Use the "Compile and preview bTeX" command in the command palette to start.
+Use the "Compile and preview bTeX" button in the editor navigation bar to start.
 The rendered content will update on save.
-The "Export bTeX to PDF/printer" command will open a browser with a printing dialog.
+The "Export bTeX to PDF/printer" button will open a browser with a printing dialog.
 After you choose a suitable configuration, you can either print or export to PDF.